 You should wait until you fully know the extent of your injuries and your need for future treatment.
 As long as you are not waiting past the statute of limitations period to file a case in your jurisdiction, it is best to wait until you have completed all necessary medical treatment and have made a full recovery until you consider a settlement with the driver’s insurance company.

 When agreeing to an amount for the damage to your bike, remember that the insurance adjuster likely knows much less about bikes than you do.
 You should have the damage to your bike inspected and estimated by a reputable bike shop.
 If necessary, have the shop declare the bike a total loss.
 In order to ensure that you get fair value for your bike, you may want to gather information regarding the sales price of your specific bike on the open market by consulting sites such as eBay, Craigslist, and Amazon.

 10. Call a Lawyer – It’s Free

-If you have been involved in a crash with a motor vehicle, you should be sure that all laws which protect bicyclists’ rights have been properly evaluated in regards to your specific case.
-Often people turn to an attorney whom they worked with previously to draft a will or help with a family matter.
+If you have been involved in a crash with a motor vehicle, you should be sure that all laws which protect bicyclists’ rights have been properly evaluated in regard to your specific case.
+Often, people turn to an attorney they previously worked with to draft a will or help with a family matter.

-However, the area of personal injury, specifically in regards to bike laws, requires the knowledge and experience that comes from handling and litigating these cases on a regular basis.
-At Chaikin, Sherman, Cammarata & Siegel, we have been successfully fighting for the rights of injured bicyclist for over four decades.
+However, the area of personal injury, specifically in bike laws, requires the knowledge and experience that comes from regularly handling and litigating these cases.
+At Chaikin, Sherman, Cammarata & Siegel, we have been successfully fighting for the rights of injured bicyclists for over four decades.